smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 How should system security be managed when the IBM i LSAM is installed?

 The IBM i LSAM software designates the user profile SMANET as the job user for all of the LSAM server jobs.
 This user profile must have extensive authority to IBM i system objects, commands and programs, and it must have authority to use the user profiles of jobs the LSAM will submit.

 In this current version of the LSAM installation, user profile SMANET is installed (when new) with \*ALLOBJ special authority.
-However, if the system\'s security officer is willing to undertake security maintenance tasks, it is not required that SMANET have \*ALLOBJ special authority to run the LSAM server programs.
+However, if the system's security officer is willing to undertake security maintenance tasks, it is not required that SMANET have \*ALLOBJ special authority to run the LSAM server programs.

 In general, the LSAM software has been managed so that SMANET does not require security officer authority or \*ALLOBJ authority, that is, once